Scanner to Scanner Alignment

 Tip

-One can now define the scanner to reference affine matrix of the secondary scanner by overlapping characteristic features from the red image onto the green image.
-Right click to reveal the context menu.
+Now, define the scanner to reference affine matrix of the secondary scanner by overlapping characteristic features from the red image onto the green image.

 • At a corner in an outline